modxcms/fred/docs/themer/system_settings/index.md

 ### Blueprint’s Category Sort (fred.blueprint_category_sort)

 By default blueprint categories are sorted by `name`, but you can switch it to use the `rank` if you want them to be sorted in a specific order.

+### Fred Enabled (fred.default_enabled)

+By default Fred is loaded in an active state whenever someone opens a page.
+Changing this setting to `No` will start Fred as disabled until it is turned on in the user's session.

+### Element’s Group Sort (fred.element_sort)

+By default Element are sorted by `name`, but you can switch it to use the `rank` if you want them to be sorted in a specific order.

+### Element’s Group Sort (fred.element_group_sort)

+By default Element categories are sorted by `name`, but you can switch it to use the `rank` if you want them to be sorted in a specific order.

 ### Icon Editor (fred.icon_editor)